Teraces12/Google-Data-Analytic-Certificate-How-a-Bike-Share-Navigates-Speedy-Success-/README.md

 Here's an organized list of the recommendations and additional data:

 ### Recommendations
+#### Recommendation 1
 a.
 Offer seasonal passes for riders who don’t want to bike during the winter.

 b.
 Introduce a member-only rewards program based on trip duration to incentivize casual riders to sign up as members and be eligible for the rewards.

 c.
 Offer discounted pricing during non-busy hours so that casual riders might choose to use bikes more often and level out demand over the day.

+#### Recommendation 2 : Campaign for Saving the Earth

+Cyclistic can boost its appeal by promoting a campaign focused on environmental protection and healthy living.
+By using social media and bike-share stations, the company can raise awareness of the benefits of bicycles, reduce gas emissions and encourage sustainable living.
+Initiatives such as litter-picking events and tree-planting linked to Cyclistic bikes can be set up, encouraging participants to contribute via questionnaires to win eco-friendly prizes, potentially increasing subscriptions.

 ### Additional Data for Analysis